cryptexfinance/tcapv2.0/docs/autogen/src/src/interface/pockets/IPocket.sol/interface.IPocket.md

 ### OVERLYING_TOKEN

-*the overlying token can be an AAVE aToken (e.g., aWETH), it can also be equal to the underlying token*
+*the overlying token can be an Aave aToken (e.g., aWETH), it can also be equal to the underlying token*

 ```solidity